dotecofy/dotecofy/README.md

 If the documentation is good, everything will be clearer for everybody.

 The documentation, together with the tests are considered as the product.
-Therefore, it is complety valid to think that there are different versions with new features and improvement.
+Therefore, it is completely valid to think that there are different versions with new features and improvement.

 ### Step 2: test